sushmakalvakuntla/Update-ReadMe/README.md

 ## Contributing
 Contribution and Integration of this pattern library by digital services results in reducing coding efforts for all developers.
-See the [contributing guidlines]() for details on our code of conduct, You can contribute by adding new components and by modifying excisting components and styles.
+See the [contributing guidelines]() for details on our code of conduct, You can contribute by adding new components and by modifying existing components and styles.

 ### Add and Modify the Components